canomer/VERASER-VeraCrypt-Secure-Copy-Delete-Plugin/README.md

 - Provides a configurable secure-delete routine (overwrite + fsync + ftruncate + unlink + parent-dir fsync) intended to reduce practical on-disk recoverability on many HDD/filesystem setups.
 - Includes TOCTOU and symlink mitigations and detects non-rotational (SSD) devices to warn users where overwrite guarantees are unreliable.

-**Important limitations**
-This tool **reduces** — but does **not guarantee** — irrecoverability in all environments.
-Overwrite-based deletion can be ineffective on many SSDs (TRIM/wear-leveling), and it cannot remove copies held in snapshots, backups, VSS, swap, or external backups.
-See related documents for details.

-**How to help**
-- Test on your OS (HDD and SSD) and report reproducible issues at: \<GITHUB_URL\>/issues
-- Review code and submit PRs or platform-specific tests.
-- If you plan to propose upstream integration, please include forensic test results and clear threat modeling.

-Repo: github.com/canomer/VERASER-VeraCrypt-Secure-Copy-Delete-Plugin
 —

 ---